harp11/creator-chatbot/README.md

 ## 🙏 Acknowledgments

-- Hawa Singh for the YouTube expertise
+- Singh for the YouTube expertise
 - Google AI for the powerful language models
 - Streamlit for the amazing web framework
 - ChromaDB for vector storage